 - No automated or passive investment options for non-accredited investors

-y Would You Need Fidelity Alternatives?
+Why Would You Need Fidelity Alternatives?

-By choosing Fidelity brokerage services LLC, you get the following features:
+By choosing Fidelity Brokerage Services LLC, you get the following features:

 - Extended hour trading